10 Things I Hate About You (TV series): Development and production

 In 2008, ABC Family announced their intention to create a comedy pilot based on the 1999 movie.
 The pilot was written by Carter Covington, a self-professed fan of the film.
 ABC Family green-lit the comedy in October 2008.
 In November 2008, casting was announced for the pilot, with production following that fall.
 In February 2009, the pilot was picked up when ABC Family ordered 9 additional episodes.

-While Covington sought a "reimagined" adaptation, there are several connections between the pilot and movie, which gave the pilot the same feel.
+While Covington sought a "reimagined" adaptation, there are several connections between the pilot and the movie, which gave the pilot the same feel.
 Gil Junger, who directed the movie, also directed the pilot and served as series consultant.
 Richard Gibbs, who was credited for the original music in the 1999 movie, also composed the theme music for the pilot.
 In addition, Larry Miller reprised his role as the overprotective father, Walter Stratford.
 A cover of I Want You to Want Me by Cheap Trick (which was covered for the film by Letters to Cleo) was recorded by KSM.
 A music video was shot which featured members of the cast with KSM.

 The pilot was shot at a high school in Tujunga, California.
 Due to budget constraints, future episodes were filmed at a soundstage in Santa Clarita, California, with only occasional external shots in Tujunga.

 Covington served as the series' showrunner, as well as an executive producer.
 He stated that he wanted the show "to feel like a John Hughes film every week."
-Junger remained on board, and directed seven of the first 10 episodes of the series.
+Junger remained on board and directed seven of the first 10 episodes of the series.

 On April 29, 2010, executive producer Carter Covington announced on his Twitter account that the series had been canceled by ABC Family due to low ratings.
 He later revealed his intended storylines for the next season in an interview with Entertainment Weekly.